kemitchell/writing.kemitchell.com/_posts/2015-10-08-Term-Injection.md

 Or even:

 > Fill in the "price" blank with "$1,000.
-Seller shall not at any time during the Term enter any new line of business that competes with any Seller line of business."
+Seller shall not at any time during the Term enter any new line of business that competes with any Seller line of business.".

 Note the period after "$1,000".
 This results in: